IanWhitney/hstore_radio_buttons/README.md

 ### Defining buttons in a YAML file

 In above example we have two sets of buttons, one for the Gender question and one for the Barn Animal question.
-Each set needs to be defined in a yaml file that lives in config/hstore_radio_button_sets.yml
+By default, this yaml file is stored in `config/hstore_radio_button_sets.yml`.
+But you can override that and put the file elsewhere, if you want.

     ---
     person: